Riwal9/POC-api-user/README.md

-API-USER created with Javalin : https://github.com/tipsy/javalin
+API-USER created with Javalin : https://github.com/tipsy/javalin and Kotlin : https://kotlinlang.org/

 Usages :
 - Handle users from a social network with subscriptions
 - You can create/modify/delete users or subscriptions